 Instructions

-- Pour enough oil (about 3 tablespoons) to cover the bottom of a 10-inch nonstick skillet.
+- Pour enough oil to cover the bottom of a 10-inch nonstick skillet.
 Heat over medium-high heat.
 Pan-fry the tofu pieces in 2 batches for about 4 minutes, turning midway, till golden and crisp.
 Drain on paper towel and cool.

 - Halve the cooled tofu pieces crosswise so they are the size of Chiclets gum.
 Set aside.